There are hundreds, if not thousands of different content promotion and content marketing plans out there.

 Pretty crazy, right?

-Those layers build upon each other over time, and each exposure to your content add more meaning to your brand for each reader.
+Those layers build upon each other over time, and each exposure to your good content adds more meaning to your brand for each reader.

-Maintaining a consistent tone in your content: Let’s start with the simplest aspect of being consistent in your branding.
+Maintaining a consistent tone in your content creation: Let’s start with the simplest aspect of being consistent in your branding and content marketing.

 Whatever your brand is (whether it’s you or a company), you need to have a face for it.
 It could be a logo, or in a case where you are the brand, a picture.

-Take a look at my Facebook page, what’s the first thing you see?
+Take a look at my social media pages like Facebook, what’s the first thing you see?

 A nice, professional picture of my hairless head.